VasiliyKolihalov/HelpDeskSystem/Users.Api/README.md

 # Users.Api

-Users.Api is a microservice responsible user data.
+Users.Api is a microservice responsible for user data.

-## Communication
+## Communications

 This microservice publishes RabbitMQ messages which consumes [SupportTickets.Api](../SupportTickets.Api/README.md).
 For RabbitMQ communication uses a standard client from [Infrastructure](../Infrastructure/README.md).